code-player/transaction-management/README.md

 # transaction-management
-A simple desktop application to manage transactions coded in java with MySQL as database This is a web desktop application coded in java for transaction management system....
+A simple desktop application to manage transactions coded in java with MySQL as database This is a desktop application coded in java for transaction management system....
 The application is tested properly and it works well...

 Xampp MySQL is used to manage the database for the application.